jctemp/istio-service-mesh/docs/04-prerequisites.md

 ## Kind

-The `kind` tool allows us to create a local cluster.
+Next, we need an environment to create a cluster.
-There are other options available, like `k3d` or `minikube`.
+Note that you can use cloud services instead.
-However, during testing we have found that `kind` worked best with the Istio preview version.
+The `kind` tool (Kubernetes in Docker) allows us to create a local cluster.
-Further, Istio used it for their demo.
+Alternatives are `k3d` or `minikube`, but during testing `kind` delivered the most reliable results.

-Similar to the `kubectl` executable, we will curl the binary of the `kind` tool.
+Similar to the `kubectl` executable, we will curl the `kind` binary.

 ```bash
 VERSION=v0.17.0